MicrosoftDocs/sql-docs/docs/advanced-analytics/install/sql-ml-component-install-without-internet-access.md

 ## Transfer files

-Copy the SQL Server installation media (.iso or .cab) and in-database analytics .cab files to the target computer.
-Place the CAB files in a convenient folder such as **Downloads** or the setup user's temp folder: `C:\Users\<user-name>\AppData\Local\Temp`.
+Copy the SQL Server installation media (.iso or .cab) and in-database analytics CAB files to the target computer.
+Place the CAB files and installation media file in the same folder on the target machine, such as **Downloads** or the setup user's %temp* folder.

-Place the installation media file in the same folder on the target machine.

 ![List of files to be transferred](media/offline-file-list.png "File list")

 ## Run Setup

-When you run SQL Server setup on a computer disconnected from the internet, Setup adds an **Offline installation** page to the wizard so that you can specify the location of the .cab files you copied in the previous step.
+When you run SQL Server Setup on a computer disconnected from the internet, Setup adds an **Offline installation** page to the wizard so that you can specify the location of the CAB files you copied in the previous step.

 1. To begin installation, double-click the .iso or .cab file to access the installation media.
 You should see the **setup.exe** file.